w3c/cg-council/proposals/spec-lifecycle.md

 * **Draft**
    * Meaning: In development in this CG
 * **Archived**
    * Meaning: The CG has published a version of the document that will not change (e.g., it might be a stable version 1).
-The status of the specification indicates expectations at the time of publication about whether the specification was successfully completed and may be used, or was abandoned before being archived.
+The status of the specification sets expectations at the time of publication about whether the specification was successfully completed and may be used, or was abandoned before being archived.
 * **Transferred**
    * Meaning: Transferred for more development; no longer in development in this CG.
 May be in development or standardization elsewhere (see status for details).